MarioDanielPanuco/rusty_timer/Readme.md

 # Rusty Timer
 A command line countdown utility
+## Warning
+This project is still very much a work in progress.
+I plan on finishing most of it by July 2nd, 2022.
 ## Goals
 * Accuracy - Currently accurate to the micro-second (thousandth of a second)
 * Readability